zhuowei/Xenologer/README.md

 Install just like any other boring APK.
 None of the Google Glass apps need system privilages.
 I do not recommend installing these APKs as system APKs, as the Glass apps will attempt to reboot the phone after a force close.

+For more fun, download the modified MyGlass companion application from http://zhuowei.github.io/Xenologer/myglass-modded.apk onto another companion phone and connect to the Glass device with it.

+Thanks to @mralext20 for the copy of MyGlass!

 ### Glass apps that won't be converted

 Hangouts: crashes on Android 4.2 due to a change in the underlying Android code.